 ICAN Housing places great emphasis on treating people with dignity and care and providing an environment that is trauma informed.
 The work of ICAN Housing is highly collaborative.
 Rather than create duplicated supportive services for people who are homeless, we connect people to resources in our community.
 We walk beside them and help them navigate systems and get the resources they need.
 We wrap available services around people to help them stabilize and move toward their highest level of independence.

-Our team partners with Synchrony Financial, Apprisen and OhioMeans Jobs to help tenants access employment training, obtain employment and gain financial knowledge through educational workshops and one on one financial counseling.
+Mainstream Benefits—Many people who have struggled with homelessness qualify for assistance with paying utility bills and purchasing groceries for example.
+If individuals and families begin receiving these benefits, they can better stretch their income to afford rent and transportation.
+Our team partners with many other local agencies to help participants access employment training, obtain employment and gain financial knowledge through educational workshop and one-on-one financial counseling.
 Maximizing one’s earning potential can vastly improve quality of life and level of independence.

 Personal Development Opportunities—Independent living requires skill.
 Through collaboration we are able to provide our participants an array of development opportunities to strengthen their independent living skills and pursue individual interests.
 Examples include SARTA travel training, financial coaching, urban farming, housekeeping instruction and cultural opportunities.
 The ICAN Live program provides household items when participants set and meet personal goals, motivating them to hone their independent living skills.